ssshah5/ha10--haiku-iq/README.md

 First, open up `manifest.yml` and change the `host` value to include your team name, something like `ha--{{team name}}` replacing `{{team name}}` with your team's name.
 No spaces allowed.
 You can change the `name` value too there, if you'd like.

 Second, open up `.drone.yml` files.
 On line 11, change the value of `app` the the value you set for `host` above.
-Then, on line 3, change `FED` to your GitHub Enterprise username.

 Commit all of the changes in, and push to `master`!
 This will trigger Drone to start a build of your project and deploy it to Bluemix once done!